Essential SMB Cybersecurity Strategies for Healthcare CFOs

 2. Backup and disaster recovery

 Moreover, as the risk landscape continues to shift, it is imperative for CFOs to remain informed about emerging trends.
 The proliferation of ransomware attacks, which have targeted 74% of hospitals in recent years, underscores the pressing need for proactive measures.
 Industry experts assert that investing in cybersecurity transcends mere choice; it is an ethical obligation to protect patient information and uphold trust.
 By leveraging tailored cybersecurity strategies, including effective CaaS and robust incident response, CFOs in the medical sector can adeptly navigate these challenges, ensuring their organizations remain resilient against rising cyber threats.
-Additionally, our flat-rate pricing model simplifies budgeting, enabling organizations to manage their without unexpected costs.
+Additionally, our flat-rate pricing model simplifies budgeting, enabling organizations to manage their expenses without unexpected costs.

 The central node represents the main cybersecurity services offered by Cyber Solutions.
 Each branch depicts a specific service, with additional details about its role in protecting patient information and ensuring compliance.